kamialie/education/docker/README.md

 Exlude not relevant files with .dockerignore (works similar to .gitignore, more at https://docs.docker.com/engine/reference/builder/#dockerignore-file)

+Docker offers a reserved, miminal image, _scratch_, as starting point for building images.
+It signals to the build process that the next command ti be the first filesystem layer in the final image.
+Can copy executable and just run it(https://docs.docker.com/develop/develop-images/baseimages/):

+	FROM scratch
+	ADD hello /
+	CMD ["/hello"]

 [not finished]Minimize image size:
 - Only **RUN**, **COPY**, **ADD** create layers, rest create temporary intermediate images.
 - sort multi-line arguments alphanumerically, add space before backslash